denizhamamcioglu/capslock/README.md

 4. based on my implementation, validating and improving the github pipelines.
 5. overall scan of the project for missing things.
 6. setting up husky.
+7. based on my work and conventions, adding logging lines across the framework.

 # Capslock — Playwright Test Suite